mockcomic/WebAPIsChallengeCodeQuiz/README.md

-## Week4Challenge-WebAPIsChallengeCodeQuiz
+# Week 4 Challenge - Web APIs Challenge Code Quiz

-A coding quiz I made for the UC Berkeley bootcamp.
-See if you can complete the quiz before the time runs out!
+This is a timed coding quiz developed as part of the UC Berkeley Bootcamp.
+It's a fun and effective way to gauge your understanding of JavaScript fundamentals.
+Try to complete the quiz before the time runs out!

-# User Story
+## User Story

-AS A coding boot camp student
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers
+As a coding bootcamp student, I want to take a timed quiz on JavaScript fundamentals that stores high scores, allowing me to compare my progress with my peers.

-# Acceptance Criteria
+## Acceptance Criteria

-GIVEN I am taking a code quiz
+Success in this challenge means:

-### WHEN I click the start button

-* THEN a timer starts and I am presented with a question
+- **Start the Quiz:** When I click the start button, a timer starts and I am presented with a question.

-### WHEN I answer a question

-* THEN I am presented with another question
+- **Question Cycle:** When I answer a question, I am presented with another question.

-## WHEN I answer a question incorrectly

-* THEN time is subtracted from the clock
+- **Incorrect Answers:** If I answer a question incorrectly, time is subtracted from the clock.

-### WHEN all questions are answered or the timer reaches 0
+- **Game Over:** The game is over when all questions are answered or the timer reaches 0.

-* THEN the game is over

-### WHEN the game is over

-* THEN I can save my initials and score
+- **Score Storage:** When the game is over, I can save my initials and my score.

+Compete against your peers and see how much you've learned in this JavaScript fundamentals quiz!